ceddlyburge/dijkstra-ish/readme.md

 ### RouteExtension.atomic_routes was awkward naming - it was actually atomic routes without/before extension (or legs without last)

-atomic_routes was an array of AtomicRoute, so in that respect the variable was well named.
-I think in your head you have equated an array of AtomicRoute to a RouteCandidate, but they are distinct concepts.
+atomic_routes was an array of AtomicRoute, so I would argue that the variable was well named.
+I think you have imagined that an array of AtomicRoute is the same thing as a RouteCandidate, but they are distinct concepts.

+However, I have renamed this to original_legs.

-- #atomic_route - was actually the extending/last atomic route
+### RouteExtension.atomic_route was awkward naming - it was actually the extending/last atomic route

 e.g NetworkTopology was really a NetworkTopologyParser.
 Again, could have been a stronger, more encapsulated network object, with some behaviour rather than just a holder of a collection of atomic routes.

 There were a couple of other things to call out: